-at December 31 Percent Plan A
+at December 31 Percenta Plan A age of ssets

 (millions of Canadian \$) 2016 2015 2016 2015

 Debt securities 9 2 0.2% 0.1%

 Equity securities 4 4 0.1% 0.1%

 Pension plan assets are managed on a going concern basis, subject to legislative restrictions, and are diversified across asset classes to maximize returns at an acceptable level of risk.
 Asset mix strategies consider plan demographics and may include traditional equity and debt securities, as well as alternative assets such as infrastructure, private equity, real estate and derivatives to diversify risk.
 Derivatives are not used for speculative purposes and the use of leveraged derivatives is prohibited.